SilverClawsNg/OutScribed/README.md

 * Tales can be tagged, commented on, shared, flagged, follwoed, and rated.

 ### 5.2 Tale Lifecycle
 - [ ] Creation <!-- Tales are created by registered users with Writer privilege.
-At this stage, the tale is only visible to its creator --!>
+At this stage, the tale is only visible to its creator. enum:Created --!>
-- [x] Updating <!-- Attributes of tale such as summary, photo, tags, text, etc, are added or updated --!>
+- [x] Updating <!-- Attributes of tale such as summary, photo, tags, text, etc, are added or updated.  --!>
 	- [ ] Post-Creation <!-- Tales can be updated after creation --!>
  	- [ ] Returned by Checker <!-- Tales can be updated if returned by a checker --!>
   	- [ ] Returned by Editor  <!-- Tales can be updated if returned by an editor --!>
   	- [ ] Returned by Publisher  <!-- Tales can be updated if returned by a publisher --!>
 - [x] Submission <!-- After updating, a tale is offically submitted --!>
-	- [ ] Submitted <!-- Tales can be submitted after creation and updating --!>
+	- [ ] Submitted <!-- Tales can be submitted after creation and updating. enum:Submitted --!>
- 	- [ ] Resubmitted to Checker <!-- Tales are resubmitted to checker if it was returned by checker --!>
+ 	- [ ] Resubmitted to Checker <!-- Tales are resubmitted to checker if it was returned by checker. enum:ResubmittedToChecker --!>
-  	- [ ] Resubmitted to Editor <!-- Tales are resubmitted to editor if it was returned by editor --!>
+  	- [ ] Resubmitted to Editor <!-- Tales are resubmitted to editor if it was returned by editor. enum:ResubmittedToEditor --!>
-  	- [ ] Resubmitted to Publisher <!-- Tales are resubmitted to publisher if it was returned by publisher --!>
+  	- [ ] Resubmitted to Publisher <!-- Tales are resubmitted to publisher if it was returned by publisher. enum:ResubmittedToPublisher --!>
 - [x] Checking <!-- After submission post-creation or resubmitted to checker, a tale is checked for content legality --!>
-	- [ ] Checked <!-- Tales are considered checked if assumed to have passed the minimal level of legal criteria --!>
+	- [ ] Checked <!-- Tales are considered checked if assumed to have passed the minimal level of legal criteria. enum:Checked --!>
- 	- [ ] Returned by Checker <!-- Tales can be returned to the creator to review --!>
+ 	- [ ] Returned by Checker <!-- Tales can be returned to the creator to review. enum:ReturnedByChecker --!>
-  	- [ ] Rejected by Checker <!-- Tales can be rejected by a checker and progress truncated --!>
+  	- [ ] Rejected by Checker <!-- Tales can be rejected by a checker and progress truncated. enum:RejectedByChecker --!>
 - [x] Editing <!-- After checked or resubmited to editor, a tale is reviewed for content quality --!>
-	- [ ] Edited <!-- Tales are considered edited if they pass the minimal criteria for content quality --!>
+	- [ ] Edited <!-- Tales are considered edited if they pass the minimal criteria for content quality, enum:Edited --!>
- 	- [ ] Returned by Editor <!-- Tales can be returned by an editor to the creator for review --!>
+ 	- [ ] Returned by Editor <!-- Tales can be returned by an editor to the creator for review. enum:ReturnedByEditor --!>
-  	- [ ] Rejected by Editor <!-- Tales can be rejected by an editor and progress truncated --!>
+  	- [ ] Rejected by Editor <!-- Tales can be rejected by an editor and progress truncated. enum:RejectedByEditor --!>
 - [x] Publication <!-- After checked or resubmited to editor, a tale is reviewed for marketability --!>
-	- [ ] Published <!-- Tales are considered publsihed if they pass the minimal criteria for marketability and can now be available publicly --!>
+	- [ ] Published <!-- Tales are considered publsihed if they pass the minimal criteria for marketability and can now be available publicly. enum:Published --!>
- 	- [ ] Returned by Publisher <!-- Tales can be returned by a publisher to the creator for review --!>
+ 	- [ ] Returned by Publisher <!-- Tales can be returned by a publisher to the creator for review. enum:ReturnedByPublisher --!>
-  	- [ ] Rejected by Publisher <!-- Tales can be rejected by a publisher and progress truncated --!>
+  	- [ ] Rejected by Publisher <!-- Tales can be rejected by a publisher and progress truncated. enum:RejectedByPublsiher --!>

 ### 5.3 Models